Your Ultimate Fire Extinguisher Handbook

 The first step in deciding whether to use a fire extinguisher is to identify the fire hazard.
 If the fire is too large or spreading, an employee shouldn’t attempt to extinguish it.
 Instead, they should evacuate the area immediately and call the fire department.

-Do not enter in an enclosed area, blocked area or corner to extinguish a fire.
+Do not enter an enclosed area, blocked area or corner to extinguish a fire.

 If the fire is smaller than a wastebasket and contained, and you have the appropriate type of extinguisher, then a trained employee can attempt to extinguish the fire.
 Do not attempt to extinguish a fire larger than a waste basket.

 It’s essential to discuss the rules for using a fire extinguisher with all employees and make sure that everyone knows how to use one.
-In fact, fire safety should be a pillar component of every company’s overall safety training program.
+To help, here’s a quick list of the safety tips above:

 FFVA Mutual: A Trusted Partner in Workplace Safety